Sunday, March 30, 2014

 The United States in Congress Assembled resolved: "That the resignation of Mr. [Thomas] McKean is accepted.
 Ordered, That the election of a President be postponed until to-morrow."
 The following day Secretary Charles Thomson presented Commander-in-Chief George Washington's letter to Congress, "giving information of the reduction of the British army under the command of the Earl of Cornwallis, on the 19th instant with a copy of the articles of capitulation."

-An elated USCA resolved, among other resolutions, that:
+The USCA resolved, among other resolutions, that:

 Unanimously, That Mr. [Thomas] McKean be requested to resume the chair, and act as President till the first Monday in November next; the resolution of yesterday notwithstanding.